the recommended way to install Noosfero for production usage is using the provided

 Enter the source directory in a shell to run the next steps

-Using Debian Squeeze
+Using Debian Wheezy

 , located in the source code you've just downloaded.
 You may also use